dkpatpot/dkpatpot/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Thanaphat Wannalobon
 ============================================================================================================================================

-Full-Stack Web Developer
+Software engineer
 ------------------------

-I am a fourth-year Bachelor's degree student at Kasetsart University, Faculty of Computer Science.
+I’m a Software Engineer who graduated with First Class Honors in Computer Science from Kasetsart University.
+I have hands-on experience in full-stack web and mobile development, working with Java Spring Boot, React, Angular, and React Native.
+I’ve contributed to production systems for organizations including the Stock Exchange of Thailand and Siam Commercial Bank, and I’m also passionate about blockchain development.

-* 🌍  I'm based in Thailand
+* 🌍  I'm based in Newzealand, queenstown
 * ✉️  You can contact me at [thanaphat2142@gmail.com](mailto:thanaphat2142@gmail.com)
-* 🚀  I'm currently working as a Full-stack developer with outsource contract at [PCCTH](http://www.pccth.com/)
+* 🚀  I'm currently open to work as a Software engineer
-* 🧠  I'm learning on The Complete 2023 Web Development Bootcamp courses at [Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp/), The Complete JavaScript Course 2024: From Zero to Expert! at [Udemy](https://www.udemy.com/course/the-complete-javascript-course/) and 50 Projects In 50 Days - HTML, CSS & JavaScript [Udemy](https://www.udemy.com/course/50-projects-50-days/).

 ### Skills